NclRSE-Training/SocialSciences_ORTeachingNotes/episode2_ex4.md

     Solution
   </summary>

-  All four cleaning steps can be performed by combining .replace statements.
-The command is: value.replace("[", "").replace("]", "").replace(" ", "").replace("'", "") This can also be done in four separate steps if preferred.
+  All four cleaning steps can be performed by combining <code>.replace</code> statements.
+The command is: <code>value.replace("[", "").replace("]", "").replace(" ", "").replace("'", "")</code> This can also be done in four separate steps if preferred.
 November was the most common month for respondents to lack food.

   </details>